merwinhp/KanjiFlashcards/readme.md

 - **Kanji decks** — JLPT N5 through N2.
 Each card shows the kanji, its on/kun readings, what it means
 - **Vocab decks** — Same with kanji, but for words.
 Word on the front, reading and meaning on the back.
-- **Kana decks** — The full hiragana and katakana tables, for when you're just starting out and need to drill those squiggly characters.
+- **Kana decks** — The full hiragana and katakana tables, for when you're just starting out.
 - **Track your progress** — The app remembers which cards you've reviewed.
 You can flip through everything or just the ones you haven't seen yet.
 Your call.
 ---